yeoman/yeoman.io/app/_includes/yeoman.wiki/Team-Meeting-Notes.md

 ## Wednesday, 22nd Jan

-* Status of composable generators: next round of PRs for queue priority are in review.
-Simon is working through some final breaking changes.
+* Status of composable generators: next round of PRs for queue support (grouping) are in review: https://github.com/yeoman/generator/pull/475 Simon is working through some final breaking changes.
 Does he need help with the docs?
 * Angular generator roadmap: https://github.com/yeoman/generator-angular/issues/553
 * Backbone release with test scaffold support: https://twitter.com/revathskumar/status/425503260829442049 - roadmap for what's next?
 * Generator roadmaps for other official generator projects?
 Do we need one for webapp?